exactmike/JobSetManager/README.md

-# poshRSJFM
+# JobSetManager

-Add-on module for PoshRSJob to manage job sets
+Add-on module for PoshRSJob (and hopefully other Runspace/Job frameworks) to manage job sets that have multiple jobs with multiple interdependencies.